Tourist attraction wise, Nagoya has by far less to offer than Tokyo or let alone Kyoto.

 I’ve never seen this kind of masquerade at historic places before.
 It proves this Japanese thirst for entertainment and amusement.

-In Europe, historic places are educational sites – there is no Louis XIV shaking hands with visitors from out of town at Versaille, there is no Sissi caressing your little ones for the home video.
+In Europe, historic places are educational sites.
+There is no Louis XIV shaking hands with visitors from out of town at Versaille, no Sissi is caressing your little ones for the home video.
 The fake Romans in front of the Colosseum in Rome or the dressed-up Mozarts in Vienna are there to screw tourists over, not to entertain them.

 I found Japan being unexpectedly Asian on the one side – and quite Americanized on the other; the desire for diversion is what they have definitely in common.